Formation Control via Rotation Symmetry Constraints

 \section{Symmetry in Graphs and Frameworks}

-The main focus of this work is to leverage the inherent symmetries of a formation to solve the formation control problem.
+The main focus of this work is to leverage the inherent symmetries of a desired configuration to solve the formation control problem.
 In this direction, we first review notions from group theory and graph theory used to formally define symmetry.